jadicodes/enjerneering-ui-builder/Documentation/User.md

 # User
-***No end user runnable environment without the .env file exists as of now, so this guide will assume node.js and a working .env file are present***
+***No end user runnable environment without the .env file exists as of now, so this guide will assume node.js and a working .env file are present.***
-***This docuemnt also assumes that the user has both projects cloned from GitHub, as there is no current external environment for both projects***
+***This document also assumes that the user has both projects cloned from GitHub, as there is no current external environment for both projects.***
 ## Step 1: Run the Local Environments for Each Project
 ### Main: ***Enjerneering UI Builder***
 ![image](https://github.com/user-attachments/assets/ac468ae7-1769-4925-9f99-0bbc38b84517)